 Nationally, the target turn-around time for case completion is 30 days from submission.
 The Forensic Laboratory has set an internal goal of 60 days, which is accepatable to the vast majority of our contributors according to our annual contributor surveys.
-As of December 31, 2019 the Forensic Laboratories had a 60 day backlog of 524 cases and a 30 day backlog of 999 cases (see Figure 6).
-This represents a decrease in the backlog compared to the 2018.
+As of December 31, 2020 the Forensic Laboratories had a 60 day backlog of 350 cases and a 30 day backlog of 443 cases (see Figure 6).
+This represents a decrease in the backlog compared to the previous four years.